 Hon Terry Coe has confirmed that he has filed a court injunction to stop the work because the Government has not followed the law which requires that for any government contract which exceeds $10,000 shall be subject to public tender.

 A statement from the Premier Sir Toke Talagi said that the contractor is DTB Construction Ltd and was approved by cabinet following the successful construction of both the new Swanson’s Supermarket last year and the completion of the Niue Museum (Niue Cultural Heritage Centre).

 According to the Premier’s statement, the contractor was selected for both strategic and practical reasons in a selective procurement process as the preferred contractor.
 He says that this takes into account a proven track record in Niue of building to Niue’s requirements, with a good combination of local workforce and with investment in heavy equipment on the island.

-there is no reason for the project to be delayed in terms of the actual land on which the Falefono is constructed.
+Meanwhile Sir Toke Talagi says that the Falefono is being built on crown land and while the surrounding land is subject to land lease negotiations there is no reason for the project to be delayed in terms of the actual land on which the Falefono is constructed.